AI-Powered UI Simulation: Visualize Your App Before You Even Build It

 I've been exploring AI tools to "reverse-engineer" UIs, generating HTML-based "virtual screenshots" just by reading code.
 Using Gemini AI, I replicated app views without running them, opening avenues for tutorials, product previews, and UI animations.
 This innovative approach showcases AI's poten...

 This time, I decided to try something different.
 Instead of running the code, I wanted to see if AI could reverse-engineer the UI solely by reading the code.
-The goal was to have the AI "calculate" what the UI for a specific view of the application might look like when it runs.
-I call this concept "virtual screenshots."
+The goal was to have the AI “calculate” what the UI for a specific view of the application might look like when it runs.
+I call this concept “virtual screenshots .”
+It’s not just Screenthost; AI could even generate a full simulation of the workflow without the app even being started.

 Why Would You Do This?